thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-12/015.png)

-!!! abstract "Step"
+!!! abstract "Content Models / Invoices / **(data model)**"
-    1. Navigate to the Data Model itself
-    2. In the Child Element Options section, set the Show Fields In Grid property to ==True==
+    1. In the Child Element Options section, set the Show Fields In Grid property to ==True==
-    3. In the toolbar, click the Test Extraction button to test all fields against a document
+    2. In the toolbar, click the Test Extraction button to test all fields against a document

 ![](../assets/img/vol-2/4-12/016.png)